Letters to a friend #2: Internalized homophobia and gay men

-As I mentioned in my earlier post, many many years ago, before my graduation and subsequent move to the beautiful California, I met a colleague who would later become a significant influence in my formation as a psychologist, as a couples therapist and as a gay man.
+As I mentioned in my earlier post, many many years ago, before my graduation and subsequent move to beautiful California, I met a colleague who would later become a significant influence in my formation as a psychologist, as a couples therapist, and as a gay man.
 We met online.
 His name was Rick.
-He was my senior by few decades and had practiced psychotherapy for many decades.
-Toward the end of his clinical career he enjoyed the back and forth email conversation with someone as green as I was.
+He was my senior by a few decades and had practiced psychotherapy for many decades.
+Toward the end of his clinical career, he enjoyed the back-and-forth email conversation with someone as green as I was.

 Rick and I were as different as one can imagine.
 He was married with children and grandchildren, while I, myself, was still working to formulate my identity as a gay man.
 He was at the tail end of his career, while I was only starting mine.
 He was possibly a bi-sexual man who decided to dedicate himself whole-heartedly to the woman he loved and his family, leaving behind several untraveled paths of shared romance with men.
 I was out and proud, intending to live my truth to the fullest.

 I am suspecting that the injury to masculinity might be present.
-It is somewhat an intrinsic part of male to male attraction in our culture, unfortunately.
+It is somewhat an intrinsic part of male-to-male attraction in our culture, unfortunately.
 This also comes with a healthy dose of internalized homophobia.
-It is something I would also take note, since evidence of it is very likely to come out in the phrasing and choice of words, if not in the blunt content.
+It is something I would also take note of, since evidence of it is very likely to come out in the phrasing and choice of words, if not in the blunt content.

-Gay community is as diverse as the black community, for example.
+The gay community is as diverse as the black community, for example.
 We have a little bit of everything.
-As much as I personally love night life, there are plenty of gay men who much prefer sports and outdoors.
+As much as I personally love the nightlife, there are plenty of gay men who much prefer sports and the outdoors.
 There is no limit to what he can have.
-The only limitations we have a re self-imposed.
+The only limitations we have are self-imposed.

 In terms of my own relationships…well, I mentioned that I found my balance and am ready for a new adventure.
 I met a guy, Matthew, and he surprised me in many ways.
-Matthew is 26, 5’10, with full buzzed dark red hair, green-blue beautiful eyes, long blond eyelashes, sweet rose lips, fair skin, youthful body, and adorable smile.
+Matthew is 26, 5’10, with full-buzzed dark red hair, green-blue beautiful eyes, long blond eyelashes, sweet rose lips, fair skin, a youthful body, and an adorable smile.